gabridome/docs/c-lightning_with_postgresql_reliability.md

 sudo systemctl start postgresql
 ```

-On `postgresql.log` file on the standby server, you can see similar to:
+On `postgresql.log` file on the standby server, you can see something similar to:

 ```bash
 tail /usr/local/var/log/postgres.log